epasveer/seer/README.md

     * Thread ids.
 A list of all threads.
 Double click on a thread id to change the scope (the current thread).
     * Thread frames.
 For each thread, list its stack frames.

+* Supports Gdb's Reverse Debugging mode.
+    * Turn instruction recording on or off.
+    * Set playback direction to forward or reverse.

 Open Dialog
 -----------